ecpro/HibernateTutorial/src/main/resources/static/notes.md

 Entity and Value Type Object in ORM ?

 Entity types have an identity (primary key) and a separate table exists for them.
 Value types are just objects whose fields translated to columns in a table.
+For collection of value type, separate table can be used with composite primary key.
+For instance, a person can have multiple addresses or nicknames.
+This is explained later in this note.
+However its entirely upto developer/designers to identify an object as entity type or value type.
+These is no strict rule.

 Take a person table composed of id, name, age, pincode, street and city as columns.